scala/docs.scala-lang/_overviews/scala3-book/taste-intro.md

 ---

-This “Taste of Scala” chapter provides a whirlwind tour of the main features of the Scala 3 programming language.
-After the initial tour in this chapter, the rest of the book provides more details on these features, and the [Reference documentation][reference] provides _many_ more details.
+This chapter provides a whirlwind tour of the main features of the Scala 3 programming language.
+After this initial tour, the rest of the book provides more details on these features, and the [Reference documentation][reference] provides _many_ more details.

->Throughout this book, you’ll be able to test many of the examples directly on this page.
-In addition to that, you can also test anything you’d like on [ScalaFiddle.io](https://scalafiddle.io), [Scastie](https://scastie.scala-lang.org), or in the Scala REPL, which is demonstrated shortly.
+> Throughout this book, we recommend you to experiment with the examples on [Scastie](https://scastie.scala-lang.org), or in the Scala REPL, which is demonstrated shortly.

 [reference]: {{ site.scala3ref }}/overview.html